ceandrade/BrkgaMpIpr.jl/docs/src/guide.md

 Note that in traditional path relink algorithms, `compute_distance()` depends on the problem structure.
 On IPR, you can use a generic distance function, or provide one that incorporates more knowledge about the problem.
-BrkgaMpIpr.jl provides a function to compute the (modified) [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) for threshold representations ([`hamming_distance`](@ref)), and a function that computes
+BrkgaMpIpr provides a function to compute the (modified) [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) for threshold representations ([`hamming_distance`](@ref)), and a function that computes